holstegelab/aghub_docs/agh_use_of_research_drive.md

      **any files copied to the rd folder will immediately appear in the mounted folder on your local machine**.
      Vice versa, any files copied in the mounted folder on your local machine will immediately appear in the `rd` folder on the cluster.

    >[!NOTE]
    > The mounted folder will be empty if you have not copied any files to the research drive yet.
    - To unmount the folder, you can move the rclone process to the foreground by typing 'fg' and then pressing CTRL+C.
    - Alternatively, you can use the command 'fusermount -u rd' to unmount the folder.

+   >[!WARNING]
+   > The mounted folder will only be visible on the user interface machine, and not on the cluster worker nodes.
+If research drive access is necessary for a cluster job, use the direct `rclone copy` command.

 --------------------------------
 ## Recommended rclone mount options